 Agriculture is one of the most vulnerable and adaptation-prone sources of livelihood facing climate change.
 Among the different field crops, cotton (Gossypium hirsutum L.) is one of the most important cash crops that provide fiber to the textile industries around the world.
 According to the rough estimation regarding the world production of cotton, 80% comes from Brazil, China, India, Pakistan, Turkey, USA, and Uzbekistan.
-This crop contributes a major portion to the gross national product (GNP) of many countries.
-Hence, there is need for sustainable intensification, i.e., increasing productivity from existing agricultural lands while minimizing the negative environmental effects and ensuring the future needs of food production, has been proposed as a central means to restrict further land clearing for agriculture and transform agriculture and food systems to operate in a more sustainable way [1].
+Cotton contributes a major portion to the gross national product (GNP) of many countries.
+Hence, there is a need for sustainable intensification, i.e., increasing productivity from existing agricultural lands while minimizing the negative environmental effects and ensuring the future needs of food production.
+This has been proposed as a central means to restrict further land clearing for agriculture and transform agriculture and food systems to operate in a more sustainable way [1].
 The approach emphasizes reducing the use of external inputs such as industrial fertilizers and pesticides that further pressurize the environment and climate.
 It builds on spatio-temporal functional diversification of the agroecosystem and the combination of crop species and traits that support and make better use of ecosystem services [2].
 Intercropping represents a within-field diversification strategy that is based on ecological intensification.
-It refers to the cultivation of two or more crops together in time and space, and it is an ancient practice of cropping that aims to maximize productivity per land area using only few external inputs.
+It refers to the cultivation of two or more crops together in time and space, and it is an ancient practice of cropping that aims to maximize productivity per land area using only a few external inputs.
 Intercropping helps in the total production of different commodities with higher returns under dryland conditions, besides better utilization of natural and scarce resources per unit time [3].
 Soybean, being a short duration and short stature legume, the crop has greater ability to fix atmospheric nitrogen.
 It occupies prime position in intercropping system.
 Intercropping of cotton with short duration legume like soybean was found more remunerative than sole cotton [4 and 5].
-Application of organic manures along with inorganic fertilizers helps to rejuvenate the degraded soils and ensures sustainability in crop production.
+Application of organic manures along with inorganic fertilizers helps to rejuvenate the degraded soils and ensures sustainability in crop production is known as integrated nutrient management.
 Suitable management practices like intercropping and judicious combination of organic and inorganic manures are considered ecologically viable, economically feasible and avoid environmental pollution.
 In addition, combination of organic and inorganic manures works like slow release fertilizers for providing balanced nutrients to plants.
-Keeping these facts in view the present study was undertaken.
+Keeping these facts in view, the present study was undertaken with objective to evaluate the sources of nutrients on the performance of soybean in cotton and soybean intercropping system and economics intercropping economics system.